 Black-Coffey Caverns is the new name of a historic show cave.
 It was open to the public from 1932 to 1954 under the name Baker Caverns.
-After it was closed the small ticket office was replaced by a normal hous.
+After it was closed the small ticket office was replaced by a normal house.
 The current owner opens the cave under the title open house, to enter the cave visitors have to walk through her home.
 As a result this cave is open only on "open houses" scheduled typically one weekend a month.
 They offer snacks and drinks, and accept donations.
 The number of visitors is restricted, so they have online reservation, and it's a good idea to book early, as they are often booked out.

 According to legend the cave was discovered in 1830 when a horse fell into a sinkhole, which created an opening to the cave.
 Others say that it was found during quarrying operations.
 The land was owned by John Coffey and he allowed people to visit the cave.
 Many left their names on the walls.

 M.L.
 Burgan came to Franklin County around 1930 in search of a cave he could open as a tourist attraction.
 He heard about this cave, leased the land from the J. Baker Limestone Company.
 As a result he named his new venture Baker Caverns.
 He developed the cave and opened it to the public in 1932.
 Later Bethlehem Steel purchased thousands of acres in the area for limestone mining, which included the cave.
 They closed the cave on Labor Day in 1954.
 Fortunately they never mined the limestone here, otherwise the cave would have been destroyed.